 Were you injured in a Car Accident caused by a Manufacturing Accident?
-Choose an Experience Personal Injury Lawyer.
+Choose an Experienced Car Accident Law Firm In Boston.
 Choose Parker Scheer LLP.

 In some cases, a motor vehicle accident is not caused by an individual operator, but rather by some product defect in the car that led to the accident.
 A defect can be a manufacturing defect (where a particular car is defective) or a design defect (where an entire model line is defective).
 Figuring out the type of defect involved and whether an injured person would be able to prove that the defect caused the crash can be very complex and require the assistance of engineering experts familiar with the manufacture of motor vehicles.